Updated May 2019

-I struggled throughout my chemo
+I struggled throughout my chemotherapy

-I struggled throughout my chemo of 6 cycles of Gemcitabine.
-I had low Neutrophils, low Haemoglobin, and could usually only tolerate two of the three weekly sessions of chemo.
+I struggled throughout my chemo of 6 cycles of gemcitabine.
+I had low neutrophils, low haemoglobin, and could usually only tolerate two of the three weekly sessions of chemo.
 At one stage, my haemoglobin was so low I had to have 2 units of blood transfusions at an outpatients unit.
 I was prescribed a course of 5 minor injections to try and boost my system which my wife injected into my stomach after week one of each chemotherapy cycle.
 Out of 18 proposed cycles I actually managed 12 and the chemo team were happy with this.

 Nearly one year later, in March 2015, I began to lose weight and had lost a lot of muscle tone.
 I also developed terrible night thirsts and also developed thrush.
 I attended my GP and was sent for a fasting blood test which confirmed I had diabetes.
 My remaining pancreas which had been working following surgery and chemo had decided to stop.

 My GP immediately put me on tablets and gave me a blood testing kit and referred me to the diabetes clinic.
-(Another clinic to attend but I thought after everything else I had been through what was a bit of diabetes?)
+(Another clinic to attend, but I thought after everything else I had been through what was a bit of diabetes?).
 At the clinic they decided I needed insulin and got me on a combination of fast acting and slow acting insulin.
 I only have to inject twice a day, once before breakfast and again before my evening meal, and I now feel a lot better.

 The doctors at the diabetes clinic told me it would take a month for the diabetes to settle down and then another few months before I would begin to regain some weight and tone and, sure enough, it is beginning to return and I look and feel good.

 Everyone told me things improve after a year, but I didn’t believe them